datacarpentry/r-raster-vector-geospatial/_episodes/09-vector-when-data-dont-line-up-crs.md

 {: .output}

 Note the difference in the units for each object.
-The extent for `State.Boundary.US` is in latitude and longitude which yields smaller numbers representing decimal degree units.
+The extent for `state_boundary_US` is in latitude and longitude which yields smaller numbers representing decimal degree units.
 Our tower location point is in UTM, is represented in meters.